To access quickly info about the best flies and DIY river spots that have worked for me, links are below.

 - The Squannacook’s easily accessible spots and the Peter Bertozzi Area

 - The Swift River around Rt.
 9, including the Y-Pool, and the Hatchery Pipe Area.
-The area below Bondsville is productive and faces much less pressure
+The area below Bondsville is productive and faces much less pressure.
+Legendary angler Gary Metras has a special presentation on winter fly fishing at the Swift, complete with detailed fly recommendations

 - The Swift River’s East Branch is a hidden gem